No never means no

 Summary

 When a planning application is refused in Malta, the story rarely ends there.
-Refusal is not a verdict—it is a negotiable starting position.
-Through multiple pathways—reconsideration, appeals, reapplication, and withdraw-and-resubmit—the system systematically converts refusals into approvals.
-The combined effect: 59% of all refusals eventually receive a second chance.
+Refusal is not a verdict — it is a negotiable starting position.
+Through multiple pathways — reconsideration, appeals, reapplication, and withdraw-and-resubmit — the system systematically converts refusals into approvals.
 Reconsideration alone overturns 71% of the cases brought before it.
-Of the 11,010 locations with at least one refusal, 25.6% subsequently obtain approval through reapplication.
+Of 17,536 physical sites with at least one refusal, 13,296 (75.8%) eventually obtain approval.
 The system does not so much refuse development as delay it.

 Key findings